How to Invest in the Chinese Stock Market

 You can invest in a range of Chinese stock market ETFs that track the performance of the Shanghai Index, as well as a wide range of Chinese stock ADRs with Admirals.
 Follow these steps to get started.

 - Create an Invest.MT5 account.
 This can be a demo account or a live account with a minimum deposit of just €1.

-- From the online client portal area, click on Trade next to your account to open the web-based MetaTrader 5 trading platform.
+- From the online client portal area, click on Invest next to your account to open the web-based MetaTrader 5 trading platform.

-- Right-click and select Trading then New Order to open a trading ticket where you can set your volume (transaction size) and other inputs.
+- Click on Create New Order to open a trading ticket where you can set your volume (transaction size) and other inputs.